oskardotglobal/4get/docs/nginx.md

 <h2 align=center>Other important things</h2>
 1. <a href="https://git.lolcat.ca/lolcat/4get/src/branch/master/docs/configure.md">Configuration guide</a>: Things to do after setup.
-2. <a href="https://git.lolcat.ca/lolcat/4get/src/branch/master/docs/apache2.md">Apache2 guide</a>: Fallback to this if you couldn't get Nginx to work, or you don't know something.
+2. <a href="https://git.lolcat.ca/lolcat/4get/src/branch/master/docs/apache2.md">Apache2 guide</a>: Fallback to this if you couldn't get something to work, or you don't know something.

 <h2 align=center>Known issues</h2>
 1. `php-apcu` not working in Artix[^1], this might be because of it being a systemd daemon, but the binary isn't present.
 This might apply to Arch Linux as well, since it is from where the package was gotten.
 Read more in the issue.